-Gosselin et al. [2004] basically computes a projective texture for the light based on transmissive surfaces in the scene.
-A closely related technique was used in the Starcraft II video game [Filion and McNaughton 2009].
-That technique augments a traditional shadow map with a color buffer.
+Gosselin et al. [2004] compute a projective texture for the light based on transmissive surfaces in the scene.
+A closely related technique from Starcraft II [Filion and McNaughton 2008] augments a traditional shadow map with a color buffer.
 The shadow depth map is computed solely from opaque surfaces.
 The shadow color buffer is the product of all transmissive surfaces closer to the light than the opaque depth, as seen by the light.
 The limitations of these methods are that they cannot cast shadows on transmissive surfaces, cannot cast proper shadows on participating media like fog and smoke, are incorrect for more than one layer of transmission, and cannot model partial coverage receivers or casters.